in-formation/Synchronicity/README.md

 ## Getting Started
 This project can be broken up into three different portions:
 1. iOS Application
-2. Arduino program
+2. Arduino Program
-3. Hardware
+3. Hardware Required (and not required)

 ### iOS Application
 This app will require the use of Xcode and will be written in Swift language.
 It also utilizes the already installed bluetooth library called CoreBluetooth.